apache/pekko/akka-docs/src/main/paradox/routing.md

 ## Introduction

 Messages can be sent via a router to efficiently route them to destination actors, known as its *routees*.
-A @apidoc[akka.routing.Router] can be used inside or outside of an actor, and you can manage the routees yourselves or use a self contained router actor with configuration capabilities.
+A @apidoc[routing.Router] can be used inside or outside of an actor, and you can manage the routees yourselves or use a self contained router actor with configuration capabilities.

 Different routing strategies can be used, according to your application's needs.
 Akka comes with